Preserving trees lost in New Mexico wildfires through documented craft

 Fire-fallen wood is stabilized, reinforced where necessary, and finished to allow the grain, age, and damage to remain visible.
 Construction methods prioritize longevity and serviceability rather than concealment.

 Materials are chosen for compatibility and durability.
 Finishes are layered and repairable.
-Structural elements are concealed but documented.
+Structural elements are concealed but documented through embedded NFC records.

 We love our customers, so feel free to visit during normal business hours.